andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 ## Preparation
 First, make sure the student answer sheets are ready to be scanned.
-* Make sure the student answer sheets are rotated the same way as each other.
+* Ensure the student answer sheets are rotated the same way as each other.
 * Check for any folds and unfold any you find.
 * Check for stray markings, which may affect processing.
-Either erase the stray markings or proceed and correct errors later.
+Erase the stray markings or proceed and correct errors later.
-* If sheets are excessively ripped or otherwise damaged, they may need to be pulled out and entered separately.
+* If sheets are excessively ripped or otherwise damaged, they may need to be pulled out and graded manually.

 ## Scanning
 PaperScorer provides three different methods for scanning student answer sheets.
-The scanning method described in detail below is recommended for large batches of sheets such as those from a class.
+The scanning method described below is recommended for large batches of sheets such as those from a class.
 The other two methods and their limitations are mentioned briefly at the end of this section.

 ### Recommended Scanning Method for Large Batches
 This scanning method uses a scanner/copier to create a PDF of the sheets.
 There are two different versions of this method, which are described below.
-For both versions, use the scanner/copier settings in the table below.
+For both versions, use the scanner/copier settings provided in the table below.

 | Setting | Value |
 |---|---|